ABOUT THE PROJECT:

 - Early Periodic Screening Diagnosis and Treatment;

 - The MA Mental Health Parity Law, in particularly the provision that requires coverage of mental disorders to include a range of services that permit medically necessary and active and non-custodial treatment to take place in the least restrictive clinically appropriate setting;

 - The non-quantitative treatment limitation (NQTL) provisions of the Mental Health Parity and Addiction Equity Act (MHPAEA), in particular, provider reimbursement rates and methodologies and standards for provider admission to participate in a network.

 CMHC hosted a stakeholder summit on December 6th 2016.
 Over 130 healthcare providers, insurance companies, parents, advocates, legislative office staff, and senior level state agencies staff attended the event and shared their expertise and ideas for solving the problem of pediatric ED boarding.

-The work of the summit will form the foundation of a set of recommendations which will be advanced by the CMHC and its partners.
+The work of the summit formed the foundation of a set of recommendations which was advanced by the CMHC and its partners.
+Read the report here.